 With the discount system in place, there currently remains a shortfall between the costs for FSS of delivering meat official controls and the income received from FBOs for these services.
 This is effectively a subsidy of approximately £1.3m to the meat industry.
 During 2017/18 we completed a joint review (with industry) of how we charge for the delivery of meat hygiene inspection official controls.
 As part of this work, a set of principles were agreed which both parties shall work towards going forward.
 The review also concluded that the existing model for charging and discount application was fit for purpose and continued to meet the original principles outlined at the time the model was agreed and implemented.
 There is some financial risk to FSS in relation to income and the annual calculation of charge out rates, as should industry become more efficient, it is likely that our income will reduce as we shall not be able to charge for that time or include in hourly rate calculations.
-We will also need to understand the relationship between industry efficiency and our cost as we will continue to have staff obligations to meet in terms of cost.
+We will also need to understand the relationship between industry efficiency and our cost as we will continue to have staff obligations to meet in terms of cost and the contract staff costs used to supplement permanent meat hygiene inspection staff.
+The new contract for meat official controls will help FSS in this regard as it allows greater flexibility in the management of contract resource and associated costs.

-The impact of Brexit on charging shall also be significant given the current requirement to charge being based on EU regulations.
+The impact of Brexit on charging shall also be significant given the current requirement to charge being based on EU regulations (as well as any changes required to be made as a result of the new Official Control Regulation 2017/625).
 Whilst this will definitely impact on forecast income, it is not possible to quantify at this stage.